logzio/public-api/snapshotter/README.md

-# Snapshotter API
+# Snapshots API

 ## General
-The Snapshotter API allows creating snapshots and get its status
+The Snapshots API allows creating and sending snapshots to endpoints and email recipients

 ## License
 Using the Logz.io API requires a special license from Logz.io, and an API token which can be generated here: https://app.logz.io/#/dashboard/settings/shared-tokens